How To Clean a Lawn Mower Carburetor

 You can avoid causing a restriction in the carburetor by always using fresh fuel when you fill the tank, along with a fuel stabilizer to help maintain the quality of the fuel.
 If the carburetor does become clogged, you should consider cleaning the component.

-Cleaning the lawn mower carburetor
+Cleaning a lawn mower carburetor

 In order to fully clean the carburetor, you will need to uninstall it from the lawn mower engine.
 While this process will vary depending on the mower model, you can use these steps as a general guide.